EleutherAI/semantic-memorization/README.md

 ## Combining Filters
 To combine all the existing filters, run [combine metrics script](calculate_metrics.py).
 You will need to setup an appropriate JDK and install all requirements to run the script.
 Filter results can be found on [this huggingface dataset](https://huggingface.co/datasets/usvsnsp/semantic-filters)

+Note: Filters for templating (incrementing and repeating) as well has huffman coding length are calculated while the [filters](./filters) are combined.
 ## Training Taxonomic Model
 To train taxonomic model and launch greedy taxonomic search, launch [this script](model_training.py)
 ## Plots